Skip to content

 Our Above Reproach Rules are:

-1. At no time should a man and women be alone that is not husband and wife.
+1. At no time should a man and women be together alone that are not married, husband and wife.

-As we lay the foundation of these ideas early, and we create an open honest dialogue with our children, we build in them a desire to obey and trust us.
+As we lay the foundation of these ideas early, and create an open honest dialogue with our children, we build in them a desire to obey and trust us.
 They choose to share their feelings and experiences with us.
 They tell us when they are having feelings for someone, or desiring a relationship with someone.
-As they begin to develop the desire to have a relationship with someone we gently remind them what is required of someone who wants to get married.
+As they begin to develop the desire to have a relationship with someone we gently remind them what is required to get married.

-1. You need to have finished your Hirn homeschooling high school requirements, which includes fully copying the Torah.
+1. You need to have finished your high school requirements.

-4. A man needs to understand that he is the spiritual leader of his home and that he is ready to be that.
+3. A man needs to understand that he is the spiritual leader of his home and be ready to lead.
 A daughter needs to understand she is to humbly follow her husband, yet lovingly, privately give him counsel as the Holy Spirit leads her.

 There is a lot more to this discussion on dating and courting and marriage.
-But maybe I will write more in another post.
-I hope this beginning information helps you communicate with your children better.
+I hope this information about how we train our children helps you communicate with your children better.
 Sometimes when I have a hard time communicating with a child, I will read them an article or book that says what I want to convey to them, and then discuss it with them.
 Maybe this article will be the one for you to discuss with your child.

 Shalom